 I think the travel experience can be affected positively or negatively depending on who we travel with.
 Many people plan every detail of their trips.
-They decide when to go, what to wear and eat and where to go and sleep.
+They decide when to go, what to wear, what to eat, where to go and sleep.
 However, a lot of people often forget about choosing their travel companions wisely.

-Listen carefully to what I am going to say (ok, to write).
-Your mom may be the most wonderful person in the world, your sister is probably the funniest person you know and you cannot imagine the world without your best friend since kindergarten.
-I know, you love all your family and friends with every corner of your heart.
+Listen carefully to what I am going to say.
+Your mom may be the most wonderful person in the world.
+Your sister is probably the funniest person you know.
+You cannot imagine the world without your best friend since kindergarten.
+I know, there are a lot of people you love dearly.
 But hey, that does not guarantee you are compatible travelers.

 When we travel, we are out of our comfortable environment.
 This causes some discomfort that can manifest in unusual ways.
-The more different the place visited, the stranger the reactions.
-And if we add to the equation that each person has their own expectations, needs, goals, etc, well, things get more complicated.
+The more different the place visited the stranger the reactions.
+And, if we add to the equation that each person has their own expectations, needs, goals, etc, well, things get more complicated.
 I mean way more complicated.

 I know these situations very well because I have traveled with a number of different personalities.
-I’ve been with those who do not like to walk, those who prefer not to eat to save money, those who have a phobia of germs, those who complain about everything, those who do not want to expose their nails to any dangers, those who are always tired and the list goes on and on.
+I’ve been with those who avoid walking at all costs, those who skip meals to save money, germaphobes, complainers, those who do not want to expose their nails to any dangers, those who are always tired and the list goes on and on.

 Here are some suggestions that may help you to choose a good travel companion:

-Consider other things like sleeping patterns, fitness level, special diets, preferences, etc. I know it is impossible to know a person a 100% but that is why you have to talk honestly.
+Consider other things like sleeping patterns, fitness level, special diets, preferences, etc. I know it is impossible to know a person 100% but that is why you have to talk honestly.
 Remember the little things are sometimes the most annoying ones.

 If you travel to the Yucatan Peninsula for a family reunion, you have to assimilate you may not have time to see all the ruins or go to the parks because the purpose is to connect with your family, not with the Mayas.